Summations: what are they?

 The symbol t represents the summation term.
 Represents what will be added during the steps.
 The meaning of this term depends on the formula and the use of the summation.
 Here are some miscellaneous examples to understand how the summation term can be used.

-Situation where the term is the summation index itself:
+The example below illustrates a situation where the term is the sum index itself:

 1+2+3+4 = 10